bakatz/vue-tailwind-multiselect/README.md

 ## Slots and Customization

 No. Just copy and paste the component into your project and make as many edits as you want.
-It's ~100 LOC and should be easy to understand.

 ## Features